clojurebook/ClojureProgramming/README.md

 Twitter](http://twitter.com/ClojureBook), or subscribe to the book's mailing list on [clojurebook.com](http://clojurebook.com) to be notified when significant changes and improvements happen here.

+## License

+Copyright © 2012 Chas Emerick, Brian Carper, and Christophe Grand.

+Distributed under the Eclipse Public License (see included `epl-v10.html`), the same as Clojure.